MIMUW-RL/worrisome-nn/README.md

 ### Julia micro-documentation

+Dependencies:
+* ForwardDiff
+* RadiiPolynomial
+* CSV
+* DataFrames

-- Use Pkg to activate/instantiate the environment, then include all required components as follows...
+Note that all dependencies are downloaded/installed on activation.
+Use Pkg to activate/instantiate the environment, then include all required components as follows...
 ```
 julia> import Pkg
 julia> Pkg.activate("path/to/julia/VerifySolutionsOrbits") # edit the path accordingly